 Medication Summary

 When airway control is needed, rapid-sequence induction is often the preferred method.
 Rapid-sequence induction utilizes medications to induce unconsciousness and muscle paralysis to facilitate intubation.
-A cricothyroidotomy kit should be at bedside in case problems arise.
+A cricothyroidotomy kit should be at the bedside in case problems arise.

 Medication for pain control is appropriate, including NSAIDs, narcotics, or local anesthetics.

-In cases of open wounds, administer tetanus toxoid if the patient is not up to date.
+In cases of open wounds, administer tetanus toxoid if the patient is not up-to-date.

 Nonsteroidal anti-inflammatory agents (NSAIDs)